kma/singularity-jupyter/README.md

 # singularity-jupyter
-This example show how to run a jupyter notebook server within singularity container.
+This example shows how to run a jupyter notebook server within singularity container.

 ## Create and bootstrap the container